 Most graduate and professional programs have a set of questions prepared for you to respond to in the form of an essay or personal statement.
 The essay should be a clear, succinct statement showing that you have a definite sense of what you want to do and enthusiasm for the field of study you have chosen.
 Your essay should reflect your writing abilities; more importantly, it should reveal the clarity, the focus, and the depth of your thinking.
 The Piper Center has several good books on writing a graduate/professional school admission essay.
 Feedback is one key to developing a strong essay, so seek out the various resources on campus for advice.
 The Writing Desk offers in-person writing help with most kinds of writing assignments.
 Faculty members and the Piper Center career coaches offer writing support services as well.

 Most graduate schools will require two or three letters of recommendation.
 Recommendations from faculty members are essential for academically-oriented programs; professional programs may seriously consider nonacademic recommendations from professionals in the field.
 It is important that the people you choose to write your recommendations know you well enough to compose a meaningful letter.
 Once you’ve identified likely candidates, make an appointment to talk with them.
 Explain your goals and why you’ve chosen the potential writer as one of your recommenders.
 Share with him/her information about the position(s) you are applying for.
 Ask whether the person is able to write a strong letter for you.
 Bring materials such as a copy of your transcripts, a resume, a copy of related coursework or projects, and/or a copy of a research paper which will assist them in commenting on your strengths.
 Be sure to bring the official recommendation forms (if needed) along with stamped, addressed envelopes for convenience.
 NEVER put a request for a recommendation in a professor’s P.O. without first having a conversation about your request.

 Steps you can take to ensure the success of your inquiry:

-- Ask the faculty member in person whether they’re willing to write you a positive letter of recommendation.
+- Ask the writer in person whether they’re willing to write you a positive letter of recommendation.